 For more than a decade Water Research Australia (WaterRA) has been dedicated to healthy people, healthy lives and a healthy planet - advancing the science behind water to ensure the safety, security and sustainability of the world’s most vital resource.

-A leading hub for collaboration and innovation on scientific water issues, WaterRA is an independent, not-for-profit organisation, that is member-driven and funded.
+A leading hub for collaboration and innovation on scientific water issues, WaterRA is an independent, profit-for-purpose organisation, that is member-driven and funded.

 We bring together experts in industry, government, regulation, consultancy and research to accurately identify, create, manage, share and translate evidence-based solutions to shared problems.

 Our collaborative research model allows for a 360° view of a challenge, leading to impactful scientific data that informs decisions and readily translates to real-world solutions for the water industry so all Australians can thrive now and in the future.